kahypar/mt-kahypar/README.md

 The library interface can be found in `include/libmtkahypar.h` with a detailed documentation.
 We also provide several examples in the folder `lib/examples` that show how to use the library.

-Here is a short example how you can partition a hypergraph using our library interface:
+Here is a short example of how you can partition a hypergraph using our library interface:

 ```cpp
 #include <memory>